alcaseybsu/ssdi-fraud-detection/README.md

 The model's performance is evaluated using accuracy, precision, recall, and F1 score.
 A confusion matrix and ROC curve are plotted for better visualization of the model's performance.

+Prediction:
+New data is processed, and predictions are made using the trained model.
+Results are visualized using a bar plot.

 ---

 # Explanation of Results